Terms & Conditions

-We collect this Personal Data to fulfill contracts, comply with laws and for our legitimate business interests.
-Our purposes for collecting and using this information include:
+We collect this Personal Data to fulfill contracts, comply with laws, and for our legitimate business interests.
+Our purposes for collecting, using, and disclosing this information include:

 - Performing a contract with you or to take steps at your request before entering into a contract

 - Complying with legal or regulatory obligations or in response to law enforcement requests